 Frequently asked questions

-How is dissociative identity disorder diagnosed?
+Can dissociative identity disorder be misdiagnosed?

 Can dissociative identity disorder be treated?